azat-co/fullstack-javascript/chapter2/chapter2.md

 3. Optional: If you would like to access MongoDB commands from anywhere on your system, you need to add your mongodb path to the
     $PATH variable.
-For Mac OS X the open system *paths* file with:
+For macOS the open system *paths* file with:

 	`sudo vi /etc/paths`